Ste Hay: Biological father and arrival of his paternal family

-In 2013 it was announced that Stephen Billington join the cast.
-The character will play as Danny Lomax.
+In 2013 it was announced that Stephen Billington had joined the cast as Danny Lomax.
 A writer from the Hollyoaks website described Danny as "charismatic, charming, pretty-sweeting-captivating".
 He is also a "thoughtful, intelligent, articulate and well respected member of the teaching profession".
 Danny is liked by his students because of his youthful approach to life.
 He also has a "cheeky twinkle in his eyes" which charm everyone.
 Billington told the writer that can relate to Danny because he also teaches and gets along with young people.
 But he warned that Danny has a different side to his personality.
 Viewers will not discover this until later on because it will be revealed over time.
 Billington added that "you'll still like him, but he's much more complex than he first appears."